Ritaku02/ds_oc-dkms/README.md

 # NOTICE

-This project, including this readme, is WIP while I get a PKGBUILD setup for the Arch User Repository.
+This project, including this readme, is WIP while I get a PKGBUILD setup for the Arch User Repository, and do cleanup/rewrite on this readme.
 This notice will be removed once it's ready.

 # ds_oc_kmod